Softvelum/paywall-code-samples-wmsauth/README.md

 Current sample code snippets are provided for quick and seamless integration of hot-linking protection.
 The repository directories have the code as described below.

+"pay-per-view" has reference code, requests and responses for pay-per-view feature set described in respective articles for Nimble Streamer and Wowza.

-"CSharp" contains C# snippet
+"CSharp" contains C# snippet.

-"java" contains Java snippet
+"java" contains Java snippet.

-"javascript" contains NodeJS JavaScript snippet
+"javascript" contains NodeJS JavaScript snippet.

-"python" contains Python snippet
+"python" contains Python snippet.

 "php" contains snippets for PHP:
 - jwpayer-rtmp-hls.php - code sample for JWPlayer with RTMP and HLS